shalender8928/task-tracking/README.md

 ## License

-laravel-bjyblog is open-sourced software licensed under the MIT license.
+task-tracking is open-sourced software licensed under the MIT license.